forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 * Remove `themesDir = "../.."`
 * Update `title = "Notre-Dame de Paris"` to `title = "Hugo Boilerplate Site"`

 Finally, the boilerplate comes with some example layouts for developers that are building from scratch.
-Lets remove these for now by running:
+Let's remove these for now by running:

     rm -r hugo/layouts/